 (4) If an incorrect payment is less than the amount or instalment due under the relevant provision the Commissioner is to deduct the amount of the payment from that amount or instalment and the amount of the shortfall is immediately due and payable by the taxpayer.

-[Regulation 10A inserted in Gazette 18 Sep 2015 p.
+[Regulation 10A inserted: Gazette 18 Sep 2015 p.
 3814-15.]

 10. Instalments to be multiples of 5 cents